 But once we got deeper into the park, we literally couldn’t avoid them.

 They were everywhere!

 Sometimes, an elephant just wants a drink, but not before the Buffalo have had their chance.

-I can honestly say I’ve never seen three very different wild animals spending so much time in such close proximity with each other…
+I can honestly say I’ve never seen such a variety of very different wild animals spending so much time in such close proximity with each other…

 …though there were obvious signs throughout the park that not all of the animals play nice together.